 17. Behind the Gare Saint-Lazare, Henri Cartier-Bresson, 1932.

 Henri Cartier-Bresson is one one the pioneers of street photography.
-His images are remarkable for capturing “a decisive moment” – a moment of the most significant emotional tension and some impressive visual sense.
+His images are remarkable for capturing “a decisive moment” – a moment of the most significant emotional tension and impressive visual sense.
 As he described, «instant recognition, in a split second, of the significance of what is happening and at the same time precise organization of forms, which give this event expression corresponding to it.» Due to such an attitude for timing, the whole modern trend formed – to catch the right moment.

 Cartier-Bresson himself was a remarkable figure of the 20th century in the photography sphere who started many traditions.
 The interesting one is to check the lens features by taking photos of ducks in the nearest park or to take spontaneous pictures on the streets.